regi18/trovaprezzi-parser/README.md

-# trovaprezzi-parser
+# Trovaprezzi parser

-Parses the website trovaprezzi.it with given urls and prints it out in a nice format
+Parses the trovaprezzi.it website and prints it out in a nice format

+## Usage

+- Put all your URLs into a `sites.txt` file
+- Simply launch the python script
+- It will show the best prices on console and also generate a log.txt file